Keanu Reeves: 2023–present: career progression and books

-After occasionally meeting up for jam sessions in the years following their dissolution, Dogstar began recording new material during the beginning of the COVID-19 pandemic, which turned into a finished album, Somewhere Between the Power Lines and Palm Trees (2023).
+After occasional jam sessions in the years following Dogstar's dissolution, the band began recording new songs during the start of the COVID-19 pandemic, which turned into album: Somewhere Between the Power Lines and Palm Trees (2023).
 Following their first performance in 20 years at BottleRock Napa Valley music festival, Reeves and the band embarked on a 25-date tour in North America and Japan in support of the album, beginning August 10 in Hermosa Beach, California.
 In July, Boom!
 Studios published the first issue of BRZRKR: Bloodlines, titled Poetry of Madness.
 Reeves appeared as the featured guest for the season 6 premiere episode of Ride with Norman Reedus, titled "The Utah Desert with Keanu Reeves".
 CinemaBlends Nick Venable said, "the installment makes for some truly heartwarming viewing for anyone who needs something to smile about".
-In November of that year, he appeared as the host for and executive produced the 4-part documentary series Brawn: The Impossible Formula 1 Story for Hulu and Disney+.
+In November 2023, Reeves appeared as the host, and executive producer for the 4-part documentary series Brawn: The Impossible Formula 1 Story for Hulu and Disney+.
 Jack Seale of The Guardian felt that Reeves was "there to humanize the story", and pointed out his "numerous adorable habits that most interviewers would deem unprofessional, but which don't offend."
 He felt that much of the emotion in the series owed to the way "he gets his interviewees to open up.
 He often asks an emotion-based question – how did someone feel about what they did, rather than just what did they do".
 At the end of that month, Boom!
 Studios published the second comic in the BRZRKR: Bloodlines series, entitled Fallen Empire.